Elias Díaz Player Props: Rockies vs. Padres

 Elias Díaz At The Plate

-- Diaz has an RBI in 19 of 54 games this season, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in one contest.
+- Diaz has picked up an RBI in 34.5% of his games this season, with two or more RBI in 16.4% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.